Statement of Policy

 B. Degree Planning Considerations

-Excelsior College recognizes that pre-portfolio advising is critical to a student's success.
-Students who elect to use the LearningCounts.org PLA portfolio method, must consult their Excelsior College academic advisor for approval and complete an AAF.
-The AAF does not guarantee that the student will receive credit from LearningCounts.org in the subject area(s) being petitioned.
-The AAF does not bind a student to submitting a portfolio to LearningCounts.org in the areas being petitioned.
-Advising staff use the following criteria to determine if a student's petition for portfolio credit is valid:
+Excelsior College recognizes that pre-portfolio advising is critical to a student’s success.
+Students who elect to use the LearningCounts.org PLA portfolio method, must consult their Excelsior College academic advisor for approval of the credits being pursued through the PLA portfolio evaluation.
+The academic advisor approval does not guarantee that the student will receive credit from LearningCounts.org for the portfolio submitted.
+Advising staff use the following criteria to determine if a student’s petition for portfolio credit is valid prior to providing approval:

 - Credits do not duplicate previously awarded credit (in other words, students cannot earn credit twice for the same learning).

-- Credits cannot be fulfilled by existing approved standardized examinations e.g., Excelsior College® Examinations (ECEs), UExcel®, CLEP®, DSST®, Institute for the Certification of Computing Professionals (ICCP), or the foreign language exams offered by NYU and the Defense Language Institute (DLI).
+- Credits cannot be fulfilled by existing approved standardized examinations (e.g., ECE, UExcel® , CLEP, DSST, ICCP or the foreign language exams offered by NYU and DLI).
+Students should pursue the standardized exam rather than the portfolio method of PLA.

 - Credits are targeted to meet unfulfilled requirements in a student’s current degree plan.